ChrisColeTech/todo-list-mcp/README.md

 ```

 ### **Learning/Training Workflow**
+**User prompt:** *"I want to learn React systematically.
+I have a folder of tutorials at `/learning/react-tutorials` and need tasks for each tutorial with proper learning steps."*

 **What it does:** Create structured learning paths with systematic progression through educational materials.

 **How our MCP makes it better:**